 Pieta of Telgte history

-A legend asserts that a boy saw a vision of Mary in the linden tree at the entrance to Telgte and heard her say “Bring my image to the people”.
-He carved the statue of poplar wood around 1370, and it was paid for by a man from Luebeck, Ludeke Dynninck.
-Before Our Lady of Grace Chapel was built by Bishop Bernhard von Galen in the 1650s, the pieta was displayed in St. Clement’s church cemetery.
-(In 1991, when the pieta was scheduled to be refurbished, it was examined by a CT scan and it was discovered that relics from Jerusalem had been placed, date unknown, in the heads of Mary and Jesus.)
+A legend asserts that a boy saw a vision of Mary in a tree at the entrance to Telgte and heard her say “Bring my image to the people.”
+He carved the statue of poplar wood around 1370, and the cost was assumed by Ludeke Dynninck, Luebeck.
+Before Our Lady of Grace Chapel was built in the 1650s, the pieta was displayed in St. Clement’s Church cemetery.
+(In 1991, the pieta was scheduled to be refurbished.
+During an examination, it was discovered that relics from Jerusalem had been placed, date unknown, in the heads of Mary and Jesus.)

-The Hospital Sisters of St. Francis have a strong devotion to Our Sorrowful Mother that originates from the foundation on July 2, 1844.
-For example, 100 years later, a shrine to Our Sorrowful Mother was designed in our St. Francis of Assisi Church, Springfield, and on July 2, 1994, a replica of the Pieta of Telgte was displayed on the Motherhouse grounds here in Springfield.
-The pieta is a gift from the Generalate on the 150th anniversary of the founding of the International Congregation.
+The Hospital Sisters have a devotion to Our Sorrowful Mother that originates from their foundation day.
+In 1944, 100 years after the foundation in Telgte, the Sisters dedicated a shrine to Our Sorrowful Mother in St. Francis of Assisi Church and on July 2, 1994, a replica of the Pieta of Telgte was displayed at St. Francis Convent.
+The pieta was a gift from the Generalate on the 150th anniversary of the founding of the International Congregation.

 Holy Mother of the Lord,